 The Gobi III is an ankle boot in between the height of the Gobi and the Gobi Hi Top.
 It’s got a high top sneaker vibe going on, which is a new look for Vivo and I’m really digging it.

-Currently it comes in one color, Dusty Olive.
+The color I tried is Dusty Olive.
 It’s a grey-green, but it pulls grey, so goes well with a wide variety of clothes.
 The white contrast sole makes the shoes pop and gives a little flair.
-They’re called desert boots, but I think they look more like sneakers.
+They’re called desert boots, but I think these ones look more like sneakers.
 The newest black suede though does remind me of a desert boot.
 They’ve also added a vegan version to the mix.

 The interior is lined with a soft, sort of minky material that is new for Vivobarefoot this season (same material is on the interior of the new Gobi Hi).
 Also new is an algae performance sole.
 It’s a light, breathable sole, with some squish.